 The University does not operate any off-campus housing or off-campus student organization facilities, such as off-campus apartments and sorority or fraternity houses.
 However, some students live in homes and apartments adjacent to or surrounding the CAU campus.
-The Atlanta Police Department has primary jurisdiction in those areas and in all other areas not within CAU's geographic jurisdiction.
+Clark Atlanta University is within the City of Atlanta Police Department jurisdiction.
 However, when a CAU student is involved in illegal activity off campus, the Department of Public Safety can and will respond to student-related incidents that occur in close proximity to campus and may assist with investigations in cooperation with local, state or federal law enforcement.
-The Atlanta Police Department routinely works and communicates with campus officers on any serious incidents occurring on campus or in the surrounding neighborhood and business areas.
-Campus police officers have direct radio communications with the Atlanta Police Department, the City of Atlanta Fire Rescue Department, and ambulance services to facilitate rapid response in any emergency involving student-related off-campus incidents.
+The City of Atlanta Police Department routinely works and communicates with campus officers on any serious incidents occurring on campus or in the surrounding neighborhood and business areas.
+Campus police officers have direct radio communications with the City of Atlanta Police Department to facilitate rapid response in any emergency involving student-related offcampus incidents.